 The C4CS Lite and CSL cryptographic modules support two distinct operator roles (User and Cryptographic-Officer [C.O.]).
-The cryptographic modules do not support operator authentication or a maintenance role.
-The operator assumes a given role by making function calls associated with the role.
+The cryptographic modules do not support a maintenance role.
+The Operating System provides mechanisms to be authenticated prior to the operator utilizing any system services.
+The Windows 2000 authentication mechanism distinguishes users that have administrator rights on a computer system.
+The modules rely on this mechanism to distinguish an operator between the two supported roles.